brodzy/properties-patients-database/README.md

 ## Patients:

-The user can add, delete, and update a patient by supplying the fields shown and the display showing all patients is automatically updated.
+Patients are stored in a database and can be added, deleted, and updated via GUI and all patients are automatically updated.
 (Patients 1) <br>
-Displays all visit dates, the corresponding patient last name, and the charges for the visit.
+Displays all visit dates, corresponding patient last names, and charges for the visit.
 (Patients 2)<br>
 Displays the date, charge, and visit id for all the patient’s visits, sorted by date.
 (Patients 3) <br>